thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 **NOTE:** This configuration will colorize the prompt of your PostgreSQL REPL and allow you to use the `Alt + ←` and `Alt + →` keyboard shortcuts to jump between SQL keywords.

-Just like the Node.js REPL, the PostgreSQL REPL is where you can play around and experiment with new database concepts.
 To launch the PostgreSQL REPL, run the following command.

 ```shell
 psql